 top of page

-Artificial Intelligence is poised to disrupt countless service sectors in the coming years, and the addiction and mental/behavioral health space is no exception.
-Various applications of Generative AI (GenAI) are either already in use or coming online soon:
+Artificial Intelligence is poised to revolutionize countless service sectors in the coming years, and the addiction and mental/behavioral health space is no exception.
+Various applications of Generative AI (GenAI) are either in use or coming soon.

 • App-based virtual companions ("sober buddies") to help individuals at risk of relapse

-• Suicide prevention AIs that keep at-risk individuals on the phone long enough for the real prevention specialists to arrive
+• Suicide prevention AIs that keep at-risk individuals in contact long enough for the real prevention specialists to engage

-Regardless of the technology running in the background, these applications are still based on a client talking to an AI chatbot just as they would their human therapist, meeting facilitator, or peers in a mutual support meeting.
+Regardless of the technology, these applications are based on a client talking to an AI chatbot just as they would their human therapist, meeting facilitator, or peers in a mutual support meeting.

-Because at the end of the day, recovery is mostly a conversation.
+Because at the end of the day, recovery is a conversation.

-Recovery Movie Meetups helps treatment providers enhance these conversations by adding visual depictions of addiction and recovery characters and themes—specifically those in the movies used in our Program.
+Recovery Movie Meetups enhances these discussions by incorporating visual depictions of addiction and recovery characters and themes from the movies featured in our program.

 To us, seeing is a great path towards healing.

-Building on the rapid advancements in AI video rendering technology, it is now possible to create and deliver highly personalized addiction and recovery scenario videos—or “mini-movies”—tailor made to address any individual's specific addiction or dual-diagnosis mental health challenges while in treatment.
+With the rapid advancements in AI video rendering technology, it is now possible to create and deliver highly personalized addiction and recovery scenario videos, or “mini-movies,” specifically tailored to address an individual’s unique addiction or dual-diagnosis mental health challenges during treatment.

 Here’s an example of a simple GenAI mini-movie we recently created to help motivate a client to change their addictive behaviors by illustrating the potential impact on their family:

-Here’s an example of a mini-movie to help motivate a client to stay committed to their recovery journey by highlighting the benefits of following through on a recovery plan after leaving treatment:
+Here’s another example of a mini-movie designed to motivate a client to stay committed to their recovery journey by showcasing the benefits of adhering to a recovery plan after completing treatment:

 In the next few years, these personalized mini-movies won’t just be watched by clients—they will feature the clients as the central characters.

-The same deep learning face-swapping and Generative Adversarial Networks (GANs) technologies used to make “deepfake” videos will make it possible for a client to actually star in their own mini-movie.
+The same deep learning technologies used to make “deepfake” videos will make it possible for a client to actually star in their own mini-movie.

 We call this Audiovisual Immersion Therapy (AIT).
-Here's how it will work:
+Here's how it works:

-Individual therapists or facility clinicians would upload a photograph or 3D scan of the client's face, some photographs of loved ones, and then enter text prompts into the AIT interface like...
+Individual therapists or facility clinicians will upload a photograph or 3D scan of the client's face, some photographs of loved ones, and then enter text prompts into the AIT interface like...

 ##Client has suffered from an AUD for last 10 years, voluntarily committed to treatment, has wife aged 40 and son aged 15, fears losing his job and his marriage...##

-The system would then render AIT mini-movies that the client could watch either 1:1 with their therapist, or in mutual support meetings alongside other clients—each with their own mini-movie.
+The system would then render AIT mini-movies that the client could watch either 1:1 with their therapist, or in mutual support meetings.

 At first these mini-movies would be based on simple pre-established scene templates like those featured in the videos above.

-However, with machine learning, AI could eventually create entirely new locations, storylines, dialogue, and set designs independently utilizing the client’s complete medical and biographical history as training data.
+With machine learning, AI could eventually generate entirely new locations, storylines, dialogue, and set designs independently, using the client’s complete medical and biographical history as training data.

-Clinicians could then quality-check the "pre-render", and if they determined the mini-movie lacked sufficient therapeutic value or could harm the client in any way, they could make adjustments and render an entirely new version with minimal effort.
+Clinicians could then quality-check their "pre-render", and if they determined the mini-movie lacked sufficient therapeutic value, they could make adjustments and render an entirely new version with minimal effort.

-Here are some hypothetical AIT mini-movies using face-swapping and GANs-optimized generative AI.
+Here are some hypothetical AIT mini-movies using generative AI.

-In critical self-reevaluation exercises, a client could watch:
+In critical self-reevaluation exercises, a client could watch themselves:

-• Themselves being handed a pink slip by an employer with a zero-tolerance drug and alcohol policy
+• Being handed a pink slip by an employer with a zero-tolerance drug and alcohol policy

-• Themselves living on skid row, begging for handouts to buy beer, or offering sexual favors in order to score some heroin
+• Living on skid row, begging for handouts to buy beer, or offering sexual favors in order to score some heroin

-• Themselves connected to life support in an ICU as their loved ones hold hands and nervously pray for their recovery from a fentanyl overdose (see video sample #1 above)
+• Connected to life support in an ICU as their loved ones hold hands and nervously pray for their recovery from a fentanyl overdose (see video sample #1 above)

-• Themselves handcuffed and wearing an orange prison jumpsuit as a judge convicts them to 30 years for vehicular manslaughter
+• Handcuffed and wearing an orange prison jumpsuit as a judge convicts them to 30 years for vehicular manslaughter

-• Their spouse and young children run into their arms and hug them tightly after they return from rehab
+• Joyously reuniting with their spouse and young children after they return from rehab

-• Themselves graduate Summa Cum Laude from a university, with their family members celebrating the accomplishment (see video sample #2 above)
+• Graduate Summa Cum Laude from a university, with their family members celebrating the accomplishment (see video sample #2 above)

-The potential benefits of AIT are numerous, and only time and actual implementation will reveal which are the most useful in a treatment setting.
-But if our existing clients' experience with the Recovery Movie Meetups Program is any barometer, we may see:
+The potential benefits of AIT are potentially enormous.
+If our existing clients' experience with the Recovery Movie Meetups Program is any barometer, we may see:

-• Emotional Catharsis: Reliving pivotal moments in their lives might facilitate the release of pent-up emotions, leading to emotional healing (could be especially applicable in trauma counseling)
+• Emotional Catharsis: Reliving pivotal moments in their lives may facilitate the release of pent-up emotions, leading to emotional healing (this could be especially powerful in trauma counseling)

 • Empathy: Viewing their life from a third-person perspective could encourage self-compassion, reduce feelings of guilt or shame, and help individuals forgive themselves